ucsd-cse125-sp21/cse125-sp21-group4/README.md

 To run the client or server, execute their respective `exe` files.

 ### Notes on running the server and client
-- If you are running the client AND server, you must uncomment #define SERVER_ENABLED in client/Main.cpp , otherwise clients will not connect to the server.
+- If you are running the client AND server, you must uncomment #define SERVER_ENABLED in client/Window.h , otherwise clients will not connect to the server.
 - If your server does not see output even after client connects or has bind() errors: check if another server is running OR change SERVER_PORT to some random port like 31524.
 - Requires 4 clients to connect for server to start the game.
-You may edit PLAYER_NUM in common/networking/GameConstants.h to lower the maximum for testing.
+You may edit PLAYER_NUM in common/game/GameConstants.h to lower the player count for testing.